-In 2019 MSDH, along with numerous partners, conducted the second comprehensive statewide assessment of the health and social wellbeing of Mississippians and the issues affecting our public health system.
+Beginning in 2019, and through 2020, the Mississippi State Department of Health, along with numerous partners, conducted the second comprehensive statewide assessment of the health and social wellbeing of Mississippians and the issues affecting our public health system.
 The State Health Assessment (SHA), first conducted in 2014, is a collaborative effort that engaged a diverse range of public health partners, stakeholders, and residents.

-Both assessments consisted of four parts: (1) a Health Status Assessment through an epidemiological analysis of demographic, social, and health indicators from a variety of data sources; (2) a State and Community Themes and Strengths Assessment through a statewide survey, community conversations, and focus groups; (3) a Forces of Change Assessment through an advisory council comprising experts, stakeholders, and representatives across the state public health system; and (4) a State Public Health System Assessment through dialog from over 100 representatives of government, business, academic institutions, healthcare providers, and a variety of community-based, non-profit, and advocacy organizations.
+Both assessments consisted of four parts: (1) a Health Status Assessment through an epidemiological analysis of demographic, social, and health indicators from a variety of data sources; (2) a State and Community Themes and Strengths Assessment through a statewide survey, community conversations, and focus groups; (3) a Forces of Change Assessment through an advisory council comprising experts, stakeholders, and representatives across the state public health system; and (4) a State Public Health

+System Assessment through dialog from over 100 representatives of government, business, academic institutions, healthcare providers, and a variety of community-based, non-profit, and advocacy organizations.

-The first assessment resulted in the identification of priority issues in a public health system-focused approach rather than an agency-focused approach.
-Those priorities included (a) increasing educational attainment (b) improving infant health (c) reducing rates of chronic disease, and (d) creating a culture of health.
-The priorities from the second assessment will be chosen the fall of 2020 and implemented in the State Health Improvement Plan (SHIP).
+The first assessment in 2014 resulted in the identification of priority issues in a public health system-focused approach rather than an agency-focused approach.
+Those priorities included (a) increasing educational attainment, (b) improving infant health, (c) reducing rates of chronic disease, and (d) creating a culture of health.
+The priorities from the second assessment in 2019 include (a) obesity as it relates to chronic disease and (b) social determinants of health.
+These priorities will be implemented into the State Health Improvement Plan (SHIP) in the fall of 2021.